ozyurtf/cpu-scheduler/README.md

 In summary, deadlocks can occur in hardware resources or software resources.

-The operating system needs to
+And the operating system needs to
-- try to avoid the as much as possible before they happen
+- try to avoid the as much as possible before they happen,
-- detect these deadblocks when they happen
+- detect these deadblocks when they happen,
 - take actions and deal with them when they are detected.